garrett-laroy-johnson/slomoco-web/src/about/index.md

 SloMoCo 2021, a durational event-experiment sponsored by the MOCO (Movement and Computing) steering committee and community.
 SloMoCo is refiguring the conference form via global collaborations in collective knowledge-production, cybernetically informed learning-making structurations, and telematically mediated field practice.
 SloMoCo temporally (explodes, augments, prolates) the event conference as a site of knowledge production.

+## About This Site

+This site was created after SloMoCo's conclusion to combine two web presences:

+1. A public facing website hosted on MOCO's servers
+2. A [Manifold instance](https://manifoldapp.org/) where presenters could create their own project pages.

+This website is a final archived combination of the two.

 ## SloMoCommittee

 - Garrett Laroy Johnson, SloMoCo chair